boclips/videos/video-cleanser/README.md

 ./setup-secrets.sh <your lastpass username>
 ```

 This will download the secret staging and production configuration.
-Make sure the session in the secret note has not expired.
-Should it expire, here is how you can create a new one:
+Should the session expire, here is how you can create a new one:

 ```
 curl -X POST https://www.kaltura.com/api_v3/service/session/action/start \